NativeScript/nativescript-cli/README.md

 Supported Platforms
 ===

-With the Telerik NativeScript CLI, you can target the following mobile platforms.
+With the NativeScript CLI, you can target the following mobile platforms.

 * Android 4.2 or a later stable official release
 * iOS 7.0 or later stable official release